-- If your fundraising project involves something very simple, like tabling in the gallery for a bake sale, or selling calendars, trinkets, t-shirts, ticketed performances, or personal chore services, (e.g. leaf raking, car washes) stop by the Campus Life Office and talk to Cindy Wickliffe first.
-This is known as "inside" fundraising, e.g. to only the Knox community of students, faculty, and staff.
+- If your fundraising project involves something very simple, like tabling in the gallery for a bake sale, or selling t-shirts, ticketed performances, or personal chore services, (e.g. leaf raking, car washes) stop by the Campus Life Office to ask if you can do the project.
+These projects are known as "inside" fundraising, e.g. to only the Knox community of students, faculty, and staff.

 - You should know that because of Internal Revenue Service (IRS) regulations, the College cannot issue gift receipts for these transactions.

-- Please note that if your project involves sending a letter, e-mail, or newsletter, we MUST have a copy of that publication and it must be reviewed by the Knox Communications department before it is sent out.
+- Please note if your project involves sending a letter, email, or newsletter, we MUST have a copy of that publication and it MUST be reviewed by the Knox Communications Department before it is sent out.